How To Organise & Arrange A Burial – Contents

 6. Cemetery Regulations

-(A pdf version of these regulations are available for download)
+(A pdf version of these regulations are available for download here)

-Chenhalls Road cemetery is a lawn cemetery and its surface will be kept as level as possible, free from grave mounds and any planting.
-All enquiries for interment should be made to the Clerk of the Parish Council.
-Please note the telephone is not staffed and has an answerphone, so enquiries by email are likely to be dealt with more swiftly.
+Chenhalls Road Cemetery, St Erth, is a lawn cemetery and its surface will be kept as level as possible, free from grave mounds and any planting.

-A fully completed Notice of Interment and where necessary confirmation of pre-purchasing of grave should be sent to the Vestry Rooms, no later than 48 hours prior to the intended interment.
+A fully completed Notice of Interment, and, where relevant, confirmation of pre-purchasing of grave, should be emailed to the Clerk, no later than 72 hours prior to the intended interment.

 Fees

-- Fees will be higher for anyone not a resident in St Erth.
-For this purpose a resident is defined as a person who fulfils one of the following criteria: a) resides within the parish of St Erth at date of death b) was a resident of the parish of St Erth within one year of date of death c) was a resident of the parish of St Erth at the time they purchased an Exclusive Rights of Burial.
+Fees will be higher for anyone not a resident in St Erth.
+For this purpose, a resident is defined as a person who fulfils one of the following criteria: a) resides within the parish of St Erth at date of death b) was a resident of the parish of St Erth within one year of date of death c) was a resident of the parish of St Erth at the time they purchased an Exclusive Right of Burial.

 Exclusive Right of Burial

-- Ownership of Exclusive Rights does not imply ownership of the land itself or the right to carry out any particular activity on the grave plot.
-The ownership of the cemetery land including the grave surface remains in the ownership of St Erth Parish Council.
+Ownership of Exclusive Rights does not imply ownership of the land itself or the right to carry out any particular activity on the grave plot.
+The ownership of the cemetery land including the grave surface remains in the ownership of the Council.

 Memorials

-- A Memorial permit application must be completed and returned to the Clerk with the relevant fee and a permit issued, prior to any work being carried out.
+A Memorial permit application must be completed and returned to the Clerk with the relevant fee and a permit issued, prior to any work being carried out.
+Permits are granted for a period of 50 years in line with the Exclusive Right of Burial.

-- Permission is also required for additional inscriptions.
+Permission is also required for additional inscriptions following a second interment.

-- Horizontal surrounds, raised kerbs, railing, plain or coloured stone chippings, figures, open books, bird baths, raised vases, flowers bowls, etc. are not permitted.
+As this is a lawn cemetery, horizontal surrounds, raised kerbs, railing, plain or coloured stone chippings, figures, bird baths, raised vases, flowers bowls, etc. are not permitted.

-- They must comply with NAMM safety guidelines and a monumental mason will advise you on this point.
+Memorials must comply with NAMM safety guidelines and a Monumental Mason will advise on this.

-- Grave space number must be engraved in small letters on the rear.
+Grave space number, alongside the Monumental Mason’s company name (with no other details), must be engraved in small letters (not exceeding 1” high) on the rear.

-- The owner of a memorial will be responsible for maintaining it in a clean and safe condition.
+The owner of a memorial will be responsible for maintaining it in a clean and safe condition.
+The Council shall not be held responsible for any damage to or caused by the memorial, howsoever incurred.